upb-cn/student-templates-typst/template/seminar-report.typ

 #pagebreak()
 #heading(numbering: none)[How to Use This Template for Writing]

-(Please remove this section when submitting your proposal.)
+(Please remove this section when submitting your seminar report.)

 == Subsection Heading